Ittoqqortoormiit

 Ittoqqortoormiit (/kl/; Illoqqortoormiut /kl/; formerly known as Scoresbysund) is a settlement in the Sermersooq municipality in eastern Greenland.
-Its population was 345 as of 2020, and it has been described as one of the most remote settlements on Earth.
+Its population was 329 as of 2026, and it has been described as one of the most remote settlements on Earth.

 The former name Scoresbysund derives from the English Arctic explorer and whaler William Scoresby, who was the first European to map the area in 1822.
 The name "Ittoqqortoormiit" means "big house dwellers" in the Eastern Greenlandic dialect.
 The region is known for its wildlife, including polar bears, muskoxen, and seals.

 Geography

 Ittoqqortoormiit is located on Liverpool Land, east of Hurry Inlet near the mouth of the northern shore of the Kangertittivaq fjord, which empties into the Greenland Sea.

 The nearest other settlement in Greenland is Kulusuk, 831 km away.
 The nearest other settlement is Sandvík, Grímsey, Iceland, 466 km away.

 The time zone in Ittoqqortoormiit is UTC-02:00, the same as most of Greenland's population.
-Until March 2024 it had previously been one hour ahead of most of Greenland.
+Until 2023, it had previously been two hours ahead of most of Greenland.